rse-ops/flux-core-python/doc/man7/flux-jobtap-plugins.rst

   all jobs by calling ``flux_jobtap_reprioritize_all()``.
 See the :ref:`priority` section for more information about plugin management of job priority.

+job.inactive-add
+  The job has transitioned to INACTIVE state and has been added to the inactive hash.

+job.inactive-remove
+  The job has been purged from the inactive hash.

 CONFIGURATION CALLBACK TOPIC
 ============================